UK Fungus Day Events

 Go to our facebook events page for news of planned UK fungus day events.
-These events will take place at major sites including botanic gardens, museums, National Trust sites and other nature sites around the UK and Ireland on the weekend of UK Fungus Day.
+Events would normally have taken place at major sites including botanic gardens, museums, National Trust sites and other nature sites around the UK and Ireland on the weekend of UK Fungus Day.
 However 2020 will need to be different!

-There will be a host of public engagement activities involving science and the arts will run concurrently across the UK to introduce the general public to the wonders of the Fungal Kingdom.
+Ordinarily there would be a host of public engagement activities involving science and the arts run concurrently across the UK to introduce the general public to the wonders of the Fungal Kingdom.
 Unfortunately in 2020, due the current Covid-19 situation, all outdoor events and actvities have been cancelled at this time.
 We are looking to add ideas and suggestions for activities that can be engaged with online and in your own gardens.